 31 March 2016

-Recurring fair value measurements using: Financial Liabilities Quoted prices in active markets for identical assets (Level 1) Other significant observable inputs (Level 2) £'000 Significant un- observable inputs (Level 3) £'000 Total £'000
+Quoted prices in active markets for identical assets (Level 1) Other significant observable inputs (Level 2) Significant un- observable inputs (Level 3) Total

+Recurring fair value measurements using: £'000 £'000 £'000 £'000

+Financial Liabilities

 Financial liabilities held at amortised cost:

 • Long-term PWLB loans 677,857 677,857

-• Long-term LOBO Loans 680,835 680,835
+• Long-term LOBO and Market Loans 680,835 680,835

 PFI and finance lease liabilities 271,070 271,070

 Total 0 1,358,692 271,070 1,629,762

 Financial Assets

 Loans and receivables:

-Soft loans to third parties 39,207 39,207
+• Soft loans to third parties 39,207 39,207

-• Other loans and receivables (describe) 0

 Total 0 0 39,207 39,207

-The fair value for financial liabilities and financial assets included in level 2 and Level 3 in the table above have been estimated by calculating the net present value of the remaining contractual cash flows at 31 March 2016 using the following methods and assumptions:
+The fair value for financial liabilities and financial assets included in Level 2 and Level 3 in the table above have been estimated by calculating the net present value of the remaining contractual cash flows at 31 March 2017 using the following methods and assumptions:

-- PWLB loans have been valued by discounting the contractual cash flows over the whole life of the instrument at the appropriate market rate for local authority loans - LOBO loans have been increased by the value of the embedded options.
-Lender's options to increase the interest rates of the loans have been valued according to the proprietry model for Bermudan cancellable swaps.
-Borrower's options have been valued at zero on the assumption that lenders will only exercise their options when market rates have risen above the contractual loan rate.
+• PWLB loans have been valued by discounting the contractual cash flows over the whole life of the instrument at the appropriate market rate for local authority loans

+• LOBO loans have been increased by the value of the embedded options.
+Lender's options to increase the interest rates of the loans have been valued according to the proprietary model for Bermudan cancellable swaps.
+Borrower's options have been valued at zero on the assumption that lenders will only exercise their options when market rates have risen above the contractual loan rate